laravel/vapor-docs/1.0/resources/databases.md

 #### Shell Command

-After provisioning a jumpbox, you may use the `database:shell` command to quickly access a command line MySQL shell that lets you interact with your database:
+After provisioning a jumpbox, you may use the `database:shell` command to quickly access a command line database shell that lets you interact with your database:

 ```bash
 vapor database:shell my-application-db